peppersec/thunder_bridge/deployment/README.md

 - Open `contracts` dir
 - Customize `.env` file as needed
-- To deploy contracts run:
+- To deploy contracts run
 ```
+cp .env.example .env
+vi .env
 docker-compose run contracts deploy
 ```
-- Note new contract addresses in console and in addresses.json file, you will need to put deployed addresses into your .env file
+- Note new contract addresses in console and in addresses.json file, you will need to put deployed addresses into your `.env` files in other modules

 ## Bridge
 - Open `bridge` dir
 - Customize `.env` file as needed
-- Launch the bridge with:
+- Launch the bridge
 ```
 cd bridge
+cp .env.example .env
+vi .env
 docker-compose up -d
 ```